-Source: Sections (a) through (d) of this Rule are derived from former Rule 16-103 (2016).
+Source: Sections (a) through (d) of This this Rule is are derived from former Rule 16-103 (2016).
 Section (e) is new.

 Rule 16-109.
-MARYLAND JUDICIAL CONFERENCE
+MARYLAND JUDICIAL CONFERENCE AND COUNCIL

-(a) Existence; Membership; Chair; Secretariat
+(a) Conference and Council Established Existence; Membership; Chair; Secretariat

 There is a Maryland Judicial Conference which consists of the judges of the Court of Appeals, the Court of Special Appeals, the circuit courts, and the District Court.
 The Chief Judge of the Court of Appeals is the Chair of the Conference.
-The Administrative Office of the Courts is the secretariat for the Conference.
+The Administrative Office of the Courts is the secretariat for the Conference., known as "The Maryland Judicial Conference," to consider the status of judicial business in the various courts, appropriate legislation, and changes in rules and to exchange ideas with respect to the improvement of the administration of justice in Maryland and the judicial system in Maryland.
+There is a Judicial Council, which is part of the Maryland Judicial Conference.
+The Judicial Council guides the Maryland Judicial Conference in maintaining the cohesiveness, leadership, and efficacy of the judiciary.